swedenconnect/technical-framework/03 - Registry for Identifiers.md

 <a name="eidas-proxy-service-aliases"></a>
 ##### 3.1.9.1. eIDAS Proxy Service Aliases

 Each country within the eIDAS federation provides an eIDAS Proxy Service that is a Proxy Identity Provider for the authentication services within that specific country.
 The entityID identifier for an eIDAS Proxy Service in another country is not known to a Swedish Service Provider, but there are cases in which the Swedish Service Provider needs to refer to a specific eIDAS Proxy Service.
-Therefore, this specification defines an URI identifier format for eIDAS Proxy Service aliases.
+Therefore, this specification defines a URI identifier format for eIDAS Proxy Service aliases.
 The format is as follows:

 **`http://id.swedenconnect.se/eidas/1.0/proxy-service/{country-code}`**